torfjor/passport-vipps/example/README.md

 The example also assumes to find a MongoDB connection string under the following environment variable:
 * DB

+Make sure to set `callbackUrl`, `consentRemovalUrl` and `vippsCallback` to some externally accessible URLs, as the Vipps  API chokes on local addresses.

 ```bash
 cd example/